harmvv/IOT-Manual/README.md

 ![Image that shows how to create a google project](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual.iot/Afbeelding1.png)

-2. Start a new project, give it a new and follow the steps and generate a key for the YouTube API V3.
+2. Start a new project, give it a name and follow the steps to generate a key for the YouTube API V3.
 In the location field you don’t have to change anything but you can create folders.

-3. Once created, browse to your project its in the spot next to the Google API logo.
+3. Once created, browse to your project it's in the spot next to the Google API logo.

  ![Image that shows how to add a new api](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual.iot/Schermafbeelding%202019-10-15%20om%2012.56.40.png)